erdi/gaelyk-remote/README.md

 ## Usage

-Given that you've registered `groovyx.gaelyk.remote.RemoteControlServlet` at `/remote-control` and you run your development server runs on port `8080` for functional tests the following specification should pass:
+Given that you've registered `groovyx.gaelyk.remote.RemoteControlServlet` at `/remote-control` and you run your development server on port `8080` for functional tests the following specification should pass:

 	import groovyx.remote.client.RemoteControl
 	import groovyx.remote.transport.http.HttpTransport